ffwff/qshell/README.md

 ## Run

+You will need a config file for qshell to work, simply copy-paste one (and its corresponding stylesheet) to your `~/.config` directory.
 To replace plasmashell with qshell, run the command:

 ```
 kquitapp plasmashell; sleep 2; qshell